 First of all, extra special thanks to high-school co-op student extraordinaire Tyler Beattie for putting this app together.
 Once again, this is for Android smartphones only (sorry iOS users, Apple makes it really tough for us occasional and non-paid app developers to work with their platform).
 This is for the NDI-5 as described above.
 The app has two functions: First, patients can complete the NDI-5 directly on the smartphone, after which the app will auto-calculate the total raw score, the linearly-transformed score, and the raw score needed for a clinically significant linear change to occur, which is probably a more accurate reflection of MCID than change in the raw score alone (subject to debate I acknowledge).
 The second function is where the patient complete the NDI-5 in paper form, and the clinician just wants to enter the total score and get the target raw score for clinically important change.

 Once again, this is being offered free of charge since it's pretty bare bones, and I'm sure Tyler would welcome feedback if you choose to offer it.
+Please note that as with all apps on this site, I provide no guarantee of functionality, compatibility or security, and am no longer supporting them, so use at your own risk.

 Clinical Diagnosis Helper App

 Thanks once again to high school co-op student Tyler Beattie for putting this simple but useful app together for Android-based smartphones.
 The Clinical Diagnosis Helper app asks you to enter know information about the pre-test probability of a condition, the positive (Sn/1-Sp) or negative (1-Sn/Sp) likelihood ratios of the test you're using, and then indicate whether the result of the test was positive or negative.
 Note that you'll need to corresponding PLR or NLR dependent on whether the test was positive or negative, but don't need both.
 Hit the calculate button to get the post-test odds that the condition exists.
 If you thought a nomogram was simple, this is even easier.
 There are other app options out there that do this, but this one's free and couldn't be easier to use.
 Hit the link below on your smartphone to download it.
+Please note that as with all apps on this site, I provide no guarantee of functionality, compatibility or security, and am no longer supporting them, so use at your own risk.

 - This is a copy of the revised Pain Catastrophizing Scale, as described in Walton, Wideman and Sullivan 2013.
 The revisions, as a result of Rasch analysis, led to a slight change in scoring options for two items, and a total score out of 50 rather than 52 (I love round numbers).
 The scale has been posted here with permission of Dr. Michael Sullivan.